Frequently Asked Questions

 NOTE: We can only provide a limited number of scholarships per school on a first come first served basis; we will notify applicants if no more scholarships are available, and you would have the option of a refund or paying the difference.

-When and where is on-campus registration?
+When and where is on-campus check-in?

 What if I have questions or concerns about my child during camp?